-In 2017, Alaska Communications received numerous nominations for outstanding youth that are making a difference in their local communities.
-Each winner received a $1,500 scholarship and a trip to the Alaska State Fair.
+In 2018, Alaska Communications received numerous nominations for outstanding youth who are making a difference in their local communities.

 Erin Kirkland, AKontheGo.com

 Ramey Smyth, Iditarod Musher

 Becca Duerre, Boys and Girls Clubs - Alaska